How do they live?

 © Mark McEvoy/Survival

-In the last 60 years, the Jummas have gone from being practically the sole inhabitants of the Hill Tracts to being almost outnumbered by settlers.
+In the last 65 years, the Jummas have gone from being practically the sole inhabitants of the Hill Tracts to now being outnumbered by settlers.

 As well as being displaced by the settlers, who are given the best land, the Jummas have long faced violent repression from the Bangladesh military.

 Ever since Bangladesh gained independence in 1971, the Jummas have experienced waves of murder, torture and rape, and had their villages burnt down in a genocidal campaign against them.